A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

-\ref{secdcfssav}. \emph{Dieudonn\'e crystals for semi-stable abelian varieties}.
-The goal of this chapter is to construct the Dieudonn\'e crystal $D_{C^\s}(A)\in \DC(C^\s)$ associated to a semi-abelian scheme $A/C$.
-Thanks to the equivalence result \ref{MVsyn} \ref{MVsyni} we are reduced to define for each $v$ a $D_{C_v^\s}(A_{|C_v})\in \DC(C_v^\s)$ whose restriction to $U_v$ agrees with \cite{BBM}'s one.
-By Raynaud's uniformization as reviewed in chapter \ref{secdofc} we already know how to define a canonical \emph{log $1$-motive} (def. \ref{defMlog}) $M_{log}(A_{|C_v^\s})=(G_v,\G_v,f_v)$ to $A_{|C_v}$ which is such that the $p$-divisible groups of $M_{log}(A_{|C_v^\s})_{|U_v}$ and $A_{|U_v}$ are canonically isomorphic (def. \ref{defDSASloc}).
-Our main purpose is thus to prove that there is a unique way of defining a Dieudonn\'e functor on the category of $\cal M_{log}(C_v)$ of log $1$-motives which is exact compatible to finite \'etale base change and compatible with \cite{BBM}'s Dieudonn\'e functors on $p$-divisible groups over $C_v$ and $U_v$ (here we use the exact structure inherited from the category of abelian sheaves on the big flat site (see \ref{1motex}, \ref{remlog1motex}).
+The goal of this chapter is to construct the Dieudonn\'e crystal $D_{C^\s}(A)\in \DC(C^\s)$ associated to a semi-Abelian scheme $A/C$.
+Thanks to the equivalence result of Prop. \ref{MVsyn} \ref{MVsyni}, we are reduced to define for each $v$ a $D_{C_v^\s}(A_{|C_v})\in \DC(C_v^\s)$ whose restriction to $U_v$ agrees with \cite{BBM}'s one.
+By Raynaud's uniformization as reviewed in Chap. \ref{secdofc}, we already know how to define a canonical \emph{log $1$-motive} (Def. \ref{defMlog}) $M_{log}(A_{|C_v^\s})=(G_v,\G_v,f_v)$ associated to $A_{|C_v}$ (Def. \ref{defSASloc}) which is such that the $p$-divisible groups of $M_{log}(A_{|C_v^\s})_{|U_v}$ and $A_{|U_v}$ are canonically isomorphic.
+Our main purpose is thus to prove that there is a unique way of defining a Dieudonn\'e functor on the category $\cal M_{log}(C_v)$ of log $1$-motives over $C_v$ which is exact, compatible to finite \'etale base change and compatible with \cite{BBM}'s Dieudonn\'e functors on $p$-divisible groups over $C_v$ and $U_v$.
+Here, we use the exact structure inherited from the category of Abelian sheaves on the big flat site (see Lem. \ref{1motex} and Rem. \ref{remlog1motex}).